bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/building-a-pure-silent-payment-mobile-wallet-challenges-and-hindsight.md

 So now we kind of want to show it to other people, like, OK, this might actually be possible.
 And so we kind of came to the realization, like, let's turn it into a proper wallet.
 Because that's basically the best way to convince people, is to actually show an example of it.
-And so, yeah, that's how Dana or Dana kind of got formed.
+And so, yeah, that's how Dana or Donna kind of got formed.
 Our target use case that we imagined our users to be is to use it for is donations.
 So donations is a very typical example of every now and then you may receive payments to your address, you know, It's not a lot of data, so you don't want to be sophisticated and run a full node.
 You just want to check maybe every couple of weeks, maybe every month or two.